Wellington Tramping and Mountaineering Club (WTMC) Lodge – Mt Ruapehu accommodation for winter skiing and summer hiking

 Lodge location

-Ruapehu Lodge is located in the heart of Tongariro National Park, in the ski community of Iwikau Village, at the base of the Whakapapa ski-field.
+WTMC Ruapehu Lodge is located in Iwikau Village at the top of the Bruce Road, Tongariro National Park, at the base of the Whakapapa ski-field.

 Winter Car Parking